Salvrezz/SQL/README.md

 ## Overview

 This repository serves as a centralized location for SQL development work maintained by **salvrezz**.
-It contains organized scripts for Microsoft SQL Server, PostgreSQL, and can be expanded to support additional SQL platforms.
+It contains organized scripts for Microsoft SQL Server, MySQL, and can be expanded to support additional SQL platforms.
 The structure is designed to be clean, consistent, and scalable.

 ---